bumjini/bumjini.github.io/_study/nmr_circumscription.md

 ---

+Circumscription is built on the principle of minimization.
+When we designate a set of predicates—such as `Abnormal(x)`—as minimized, the logic chooses models in which these predicates are made false as much as possible.
+Unless there is a compelling reason to assume an exception, `Abnormal` is set to 0.
+This reflects the guiding idea of circumscription: do not assume abnormalities unless forced to.
+As a result, in the absence of additional knowledge, the default inference that birds fly is preserved, because abnormal cases are minimized.

+When new knowledge is introduced, the situation changes.
+Suppose we add the fact “Tweety is a penguin” together with the rule “penguins are abnormal.”
+In order to satisfy the underlying theory \(\Gamma\), every admissible model must now assign `Abnormal(Tweety)=1`.
+Circumscription still attempts to minimize `Abnormal`, but minimization cannot override the logical requirement imposed by the new information.
+The set of minimal models therefore shifts: models that previously set `Abnormal(Tweety)=0` are no longer valid, and only those with `Abnormal(Tweety)=1` remain.

+This demonstrates the central mechanism of circumscription.
+It selects models that both satisfy the theory and minimize the chosen predicates.
+At first, the minimal models supported the conclusion that Tweety flies.
+After the penguin information is added, the minimal models change, and the conclusion flips to Tweety does not fly.

+The overall effect is a form of reasoning that is non-monotonic.
+In classical monotonic logic, once a conclusion is derived, it remains valid even as more facts are added.
+In circumscription, by contrast, conclusions may be revised when new knowledge changes which models count as minimal.
+For this reason, circumscription is considered a framework for non-monotonic reasoning: conclusions can be withdrawn when new information forces additional exceptions into the minimal models.

 # Understanding Circumscription in Non-Monotonic Logic

 Circumscription is a formal method introduced by **John McCarthy (1980)** to handle **non-monotonic reasoning** — situations where adding new knowledge can invalidate previous conclusions.
 It plays a key role in representing **default assumptions** and **minimizing exceptions** in logical systems.